-The Group conducts its corporate activities in strict compliance with all applicable tax laws, as well as guidelines from international organizations such as the OECD, the EU, the UN, etc. Furthermore, it pays all prescribed taxes by their designated due dates in accordance with their country of origin.
+The Group conducts its corporate activities in strict compliance with all applicable tax laws and in the spirit of taxation, as well as guidelines from international organizations such as the OECD, the EU, the UN, etc., and takes into consideration legislative intent.
+Furthermore, it pays all prescribed taxes by their designated due dates in accordance with their country of origin.